d2s/Documentation/_posts/2018-04-10-UserConfiguration.md

 - Number of days
   - in Execute view tasks older than number of days are marked red

+### Snapshot day of week to keep

+- The day of week to keep when selecting a plan for deleting snapshots

 ### Paths for RsyncOSX and RsyncOSXsched

 - path RsyncOSX